Imagine if there was one factor at the root of many of life’s potential health challenges.

 What is Inflammation?

-Inflammation is a bit more complicated than you might think.
-First of all, it’s not actually a bad thing.
-It’s a vital body process that helps protect and heal your body from injury or infection.
-Your inflammatory response is part of your immune system, and it’s essential for survival.
+Inflammation is more complex than it might initially seem.
+Contrary to what you might have heard, it’s not inherently a bad thing.
+In fact, it’s a crucial process that helps protect and heal your body from injury or infection.
+Your inflammatory response is part of your immune system and plays an important role in maintaining overall health.

-This is called acute inflammation, and it’s a sign of a healthy immune system springing into action.
+This immediate response is known as acute inflammation, and it’s a sign that your immune system is working properly.

 Understanding Your Body’s Inflammation Warning Signs